0utc/book-recommendation-system/README.md

 ## Deployment

-- The app is deployed online and accessible at: [https://book-rec-system.streamlit.app](https://book-rec-system.streamlit.app)
+- The app is deployed online and accessible at: [Open Deployed App](https://book-rec-system.streamlit.app){:target="_blank"}
 - Deployment was done using Streamlit's hosting platform.

 ---